PS2U/TechNote/system-design/designing-data-intensive-applications/ch5.md

 ### Converging toward a consistent state

-In a multi-leader configuration, there is no defined ordering of writes, so it’s not clear what the final value should be.
+In a multi-leader configuration, there is no defined ordering of writes, so it's not clear what the final value should be.

 Every replication scheme must ensure that the data is eventually the same in all replicas.
 Thus, the database must resolve the conflict in a converging way.